MukhtarAhmed40/DAMTD/README.md

-# DAMTD Artifact - Representative subsets for CCS 2026
+# DAMTD Artifact - Representative subsets

 This artifact contains a runnable implementation of DAMTD (Domain-Adaptive Malicious Traffic Detection).
 It includes representative anonymized subsets for the three datasets used in the paper: LSNM2024, CIRA-CIC-DoHBrw2020, and CICIoT2023.